The Best Bars In Williamsburg guide image

 Masquerade is a bar where you'll find underground DJs and your typical Williamsburg crowd wearing short fringes and dirty white sneakers.
 But the Iranian cocktails and food bring something truly new to the neighborhood.
 They currently have a short menu of mezze like hot-pink mast-o-laboo and creamy kashk o bademjoon, which comes with sangak bread from beloved New Jersey Persian bakery Gandom.
 We especially love the small mound of crispy tahchin and its yolky, custard-like inside.

 There are about 100 different cocktail spots in Williamsburg, but Fresh Kills might be the best (top five, at the very least).
 It’s unpretentious, but the cocktails are top-of-the-line, and every bartender knows what they’re doing.
 So even if you don’t know what you want, they’ll figure it out with a few questions.
 Swing by with a few friends, and claim one of the booths.
 Or stop by with a date.
-This place gets crowded, but not in the packed-and-sweaty way.
+This place gets crowded, so be prepared to wait in line at the door if you come here on a weekend.

 Skinny Dennis is a honkey-tonk-themed dive bar, and it’s where you go to stand around and drink cheap beer with friends.
 They also have live music sometimes, so check the schedule if that’s what you’re looking for.
 Expect this place to be packed at peak hours, however, and take note of the little blue-and-white paper cups people are carrying around.
 These contain a slushy, boozy coffee beverage.
-By all means, order one.
+Order one.

 It isn’t just a name.
 They actually allow dogs here.
 So if you love dogs, but your landlord won’t let you have one, or if you want to use your dog to get yourself a date, check this place out.
 Lucky Dog is a dive bar on Bedford Ave where you’ll pretty much always see a canine.
 Dogs are not required, however.
 Most people just come here for the good beer selection, the nice backyard, and the laid-back vibes.